Automating the ML Pipeline

 The actual code performing data collection might be considered as part of the machine-learning pipeline or as a separate non-ML component in the system.
 In either case, data collection should be designed explicitly to understand implications for the rest of the pipeline and the rest of the system.
 There are at least three common forms of data collection: manual entry, external APIs, and telemetry.

-When data is entered manually, whether by specialized individuals, paid crowd workers, or crowd-sourced to the public, it is worth to very deliberately design the system regarding (1) how data is entered, (2) incentives and process integration for data entry, and (3) data quality control.
+When data is entered manually, whether by specialized individuals, paid crowd workers, or crowd-sourced to the public, it is worth it to very deliberately design the system regarding (1) how data is entered, (2) incentives and process integration for data entry, and (3) data quality control.
 In our home-value-prediction scenario, realtors may manually add new homes for sale to the site and may be willing to fill out extensive forms as a form to advertise the offered home; in a hospital setting, nurses may be asked to add results of blood tests additionally into a spreadsheet, creating an additional burden on already busy schedules.
-In both examples, we can explore how to make data entry easier, for example, by offering data imports from other real estate websites and by providing a tool to automatically scan blood test results.
+In both examples, we can explore how to make data entry easier, for example, by offering data imports from other real-estate websites and by providing a tool to automatically scan blood test results.
 Better data entry suport support can lower data entry efforts, increase compliance, and reduce mistakes.

 If data is manually entered in an (often unpaid) crowd-sourcing setting, often gamification mechanisms (e.g., a leaderboard) are used to incentivize participation.
-For example, our real estate market may encourage general users to upload “missing photographs” of houses in their neighborhood with a “local hero” leaderboard or encourage people to add information to a listing after touring the home.
-In citizen science initiatives, such as collecting pollution data or pictures of bird nests, often provide a dedicated app with badges, achievements, and rewards.
+For example, our real-estate market may encourage general users to upload “missing photographs” of houses in their neighborhood with a “local hero” leaderboard or encourage people to add information to a listing after touring the home.
+Citizen science initiatives, such as collecting pollution data or pictures of bird nests, often provide a dedicated app with badges, achievements, and rewards.
 It is also common to simply pay professionals and crowd-workers to create data.
 For example, our real-estate-market company could pay crowd-workers to enter data from scanned building permits into the system.

 If data is collected from external APIs, such as collecting weather data or traffic data, we may plan for a robust system to continuously scrape the data.
 In our house-value-prediction scenario, we buy access to an API for home sales from a company aggregating public notices, which again may scrape public websites of city departments.
 When accessing external systems, it is almost always a good idea to invest in monitoring and to look for discontinuities and anomalies in the data.
 Such checks help to identify problems quickly, before silent mistakes affect later stages of the machine-learning pipeline.
 A robust pipeline can detect when the API is down, when its scraping system is down, and when the API or website has evolved and now publishes data in a different format.